- Are there higher occurrences of other mental disorders among individuals with OCD?

 - Is there any information about OCD and PANDAS?

-- What other areas of brain imagining are researchers studying?
+- What areas of brain imagining are researchers studying?

 There is a lot of interest in better understanding the differences between people who develop early and late-onset of OCD.
 Researchers have provided evidence of neuropsychological differences between these two groups, and further noticed differences in brain activity related to the age of onset.
 Both, positron emission tomography (PET) and functional MRI (fMRI) will be helpful in understanding the relationship between cognitive functioning and brain activity in early and late onset of OCD (J Neuropsychiatry Clin Neurosci, 2005)